-All of your Jira issue / project / user data is kept in your Jira Cloud instance (similar data for other cloud Apps).
-Your data is never stored by our servers.
-Our Apps retrieve the data they require directly from your Atlassian Cloud instance.
+All of your Jira issues/projects, Confluence pages or any other user data is kept in your Jira, Confluence or Bitbucket Cloud instance.
+Your data is never stored by our services.
+We stored only configuration data you enter and different IDs or keys to fulfil the functions of our Apps.
+Apps of Move Work Forward retrieve the data they require directly from your Atlassian Cloud instance.

 Our Cloud versions require the following Atlassian Connect Permissions (Scopes): Read, Write, Delete and Project Administration.
 Project Administration is needed for the creation and updating of Versions.

 Programs we participate in.

 As an infrastructure backbone we use AWS.

 Move Work Forward captures analytics events from our Cloud products and forwards events to Segment and Amplitude.
 We do not store any PII data.
 We do store data required our Apps to work (mostly different identifiers).